Summer 2025 RCEU Proposals

 Curriculum and Instruction | worda@uah.edu

 Prerequisites/Requirements: You don’t need to be in a specific field to be successful in this project.
-If you are interested in language, curious about what leads to success or failure in communication, and committed to watching videos or listening to recordings in order to attend to nuances of talk, you will be well positioned to contribute to the work of the project.
+If you are interested in language, curious about what leads to success or failure in communication, and good at paying attention to detail in order to identify nuances of teacher talk, you will be well positioned to contribute to the work of the project.
 Above all, you need to be inquisitive and attentive to the ways in which language may be impacting the accessibility of the message itself.
-Finally, because the content we are looking at this year is within K-12 settings (teacher talk), if you are interested in helping improve pedagogy and design of language in the classroom, that is a plus as well.
+Finally, because the content we are looking at is from teacher talk in classrooms from Grades 6-12, if you are particularly interested in helping improve pedagogy and design of language in the classroom, or if you have experience and interest in qualitative research methods and coding, those are pluses as well.

 Dr. Howard Chen